Have you ever stopped to think about why you prefer one website over another?

 And if you’re not able to convince them to stay on your website, it’s game over for your business.

-What are the main color schemes?
+What are the best website color schemes?

 Most commonly, you will come across 4 distinct website color schemes: